 Do all cookies require consent in the EU?

 Cookies other than strictly necessary ones fall under the scope of GDPR i.e. they require consent.
 These include first-party cookies set by the domain you are visiting.
 They are usually functional cookies that remember login details, your shopping cart, browser preferences etc.

 Third-party cookies are set by a different domain, i.e. a third party, (Google Analytics, Facebook, LinkedIn, etc.) and require explicit user consent.
 They usually include advertising or tracking cookies that track your browsing history, online behaviour, spending habits to display targeted ads.

 Broadly speaking, all cookies except strictly necessary cookies are required to obtain GDPR cookie consent.
 The ePrivacy Directive details two cases for exemption from consent requirements.
-They are: